 \section{Introduction}

 Tool agents engage in multi-turn dialogues where they interpret user requests, execute appropriate API calls, and communicate results back to users to complete specific tasks.
-Recent studies have adopted user simulators to conduct multi-turn dialogue simulations between users and tool agents \citep{tau_bench, tau2_bench, api_gen_mt}.
+Recent studies actively adopt user simulators to conduct multi-turn dialogue simulations between users and tool agents \citep{tau_bench, tau2_bench, api_gen_mt}.
 Unlike static dialogue datasets, these user simulators enable dynamic multi-turn interactions where the conversation flow adapts based on the agent's responses and actions.
 This allows researchers to train and evaluate tool agents across diverse scenarios, capturing the interactive nature of real-world tool use.
 However, most existing user simulators and training datasets are agent-friendly, exhibiting only cooperative behaviors that fail to capture the complexity of real-world interactions, such as dealing with impatient users \citep{bellgerent_abuse} or handling requests that are beyond the agent's capabilities \citep{non_coll_unavailable}.
-This limits tool agent development and evaluation to collaborative user settings, leading to a critical gap in both developing robust agents and assessing their resilience to non-collaborative behaviors in the real world.
+This hinders both developing robust agents and assessing their resilience to non-collaborative user behaviors in the real world.

-To address this gap, we develop a novel user simulation framework that incorporates diverse non-collaborative behaviors observed in real-world interactions (Figure \ref{fig_overall}).
+To address this limitation, we develop a novel user simulation framework that incorporates diverse non-collaborative behaviors observed in real-world interactions (Figure \ref{fig_overall}).
 We achieve this through two steps.
 First, we identify four types of non-collaborative user behaviors informed by marketing research, open-domain dialogue studies, and real-world user-agent interaction data: (1) Unavailable Services: users request functionalities beyond the agent's API capabilities; (2) Tangential: users engage in free conversation unrelated to their primary task; (3) Impatience: users express frustration through emotional escalation when experiencing delays or service failures; and (4) Incomplete Utterances: users provide poorly articulated messages (\S\ref{3_2}).
-Second, we build a novel user simulator architecture that models these behaviors while ensuring goal-aligned simulation, i.e., reliably delivering all intents and information necessary to accomplish the given task.
+Second, we build a user simulator architecture that models these behaviors while ensuring goal-aligned simulation, i.e., reliably delivering all intents and information necessary to accomplish the given task (\S\ref{3_3}).